colinritchey/Rails-React-Tutorial/README.md

 ##### Loaders

 Loaders will read every file type specified and will convert them into modules.
-These are files can be .css, .html, or even .jsx.
+These are files can be .css, .html, .jsx, .jpeg, .etc.

-Some common ones are css-loader and style-loader, but for our React Components we will want to use babel-loader.
+A common one is babel-loader since it will convert ES6 javascript into ES5 (insuring all browsers can run ES6 javascript).

 ```javascript
 // client/webpack.config.js